Have a Question?

 Dual diagnosis treatment is an integrated approach that addresses individuals seeking help for both their addiction as well as their mental health.

 At Hammocks at the Edisto, we provide dual diagnosis treatment for those with addiction and co-occurring mental health conditions.
 We are not, however, equipped to manage acute or emergent mental health issues, but we will work with other local providers to find psychiatric care.
 We strive to ensure our residents’ safety at all times.
-To learn more about the support we can provide, please contact our dual diagnosis treatment program today at 833.793.0191.
+To learn more about the support we can provide, please contact our dual diagnosis treatment program today for depression and addiction treatment or anxiety and addiction treatment at 833.793.0191.

 Substance abuse and mental disorders commonly co-occur, and research suggests three possible explanations for the overlap.
 The first explanation is that there are some common risk factors can contribute to both substance use and other mental disorders.
 Secondly, mental disorders can contribute to substance use.
 Alternatively, substance use can contribute to the development of other mental disorders.